daily-co/pcc-gemini-twilio/README.md

 # Gemini Phone Bots

-Learn how to connect your Gemini Pipecat bots to a phone number so users can call and have voice conversations.
-This example shows the complete setup for telephone-based AI interactions using Twilio's telephony services.
-At the end, you'll be able to talk to your bot on the phone.
+A telephone-based conversational agent built with Pipecat, powered by Google's Gemini APIs and Twilio.
+Learn how to run and deploy these bots on Pipecat Cloud.

+## Try it! 📞

+Call **1-970-LIVE-API** (1-970-548-3274) to talk to a Gemini Live Pipecat bot over the phone.

 ## Prerequisites